-As to encode each document as a vector use the transform() function on each and different documents.
+As to encode each document as a vector using the transform() function on each and different documents.

 Along with the length of the whole vocabulary and an integer count for the rate of occurrence of every word that comes in the documents, an encoded vector is returned.

-Sparse vector is returned when transform() function is called that can again change back to numpy arrays.
+The sparse vector is returned when the transform() function is called that can again change back to numpy arrays.

 In the context of text mining, the document term matrix is the most often used form of representation.